 The title Professional Organizer can be, well ... confusing and unclear.
 As a client, the aim of a PO is to simplify life but the title is already a turnoff.
 So what does it actually mean?
-I'm sharing what the it means and all the other names a P.O. can be called!
-See, simple
+I'm sharing what it means and all the other names a P.O. can be called!
+See, simple!

 Due to the nature of the work that a professional organizer does, the titles can be vast and interchangeable.